prashanthganji2021/Documents/javascrpitbasics.md

 - `second?: string`: The second formatting style used.
 - `timeZoneName?: string`: The time zone name formatting style used.

-## Extensions to Date

--  `toLocaleString(locales?: string | string[], options?: Intl.DateTimeFormatOptions): string`

-Converts a date and time to a string by using the current or specified locale.
-- `toLocaleDateString(locales?: string | string[], options?: Intl.DateTimeFormatOptions): string`

-Converts a date to a string by using the current or specified locale.
-- `toLocaleTimeString(locales?: string | string[], options?: Intl.DateTimeFormatOptions): string`

 ## Functions

 - `eval(x: string): any`: Evaluates and executes JavaScript code provided as a string parameter.